asu-cse-source-code/cse-408/README.md

-# cse-466
+# CSE 408

-All projects and files from CSE 466 Computer Systems Security at ASU Fall 2021
+All projects and files from CSE 408 Multimedia Information Systems at ASU Fall 2021